 We all have them.
 These are the people that tell you why you can’t do it, and why something is impossible.
 These are the people that encourage you to quit, or worse, give you all the reasons not to try in the first place.
 The problem is, you don’t have the energy to deal with them and do anything else.
 They’re like vampires, draining the last of your enthusiasm.
 Don’t waste your time, or your life, with people that will drag you down.

 Actively seek out motivation.

 Having friends and family cheer you on is lovely, but it doesn’t have to be personal to help.
 Seek out stories of how others achieved success.
 Learn how others in your position thrived.
-There is an infinite amount of self-help books, articles, blogs, network communities like ours and memoirs that can give you inspiration and motivation.
+There is an infinite amount of self-help books, articles, blogs, positive printables and memoirs that can give you inspiration and motivation.
 Pursue them.
 Find them and learn what others have done.

 Music hath charms.

 Playing upbeat and happy music is effective.
 Music can get into the subconscious and change your mood.
 Listing into instrumentals that are uplifting or bring you joy will turn that frustration around and start the motivational juices flowing.
 But as a caution: songs with lyrics can be a distraction.
 No matter how much you tune them out, part of your mind will be straining to hear the words.
 Find happy music or bold music that makes you feel like you can do anything – and you can.